Why UserLock? Compare UserLock alternatives

 Microsoft Azure Active Directory (Azure AD)

-Azure AD is a cloud-based service from Microsoft that offers IAM solutions for cloud and hybrid applications, including Microsoft Office 365, Azure, and various other Microsoft products.
+Azure AD (now Microsoft Entra ID) is a cloud-based service from Microsoft that offers IAM solutions for cloud and hybrid applications, including Microsoft Office 365, Azure, and various other Microsoft products.
 It lets administrators manage user identities and access rights across various applications and services, with optional features like MFA.

 Pros